We all need a good night’s rest, and if your baby sleeps well you’re more likely to get some well earnt rest too.

 There is no one size fits all as to when your baby should stop using a sleep sack.

-Your baby’s size (height and weight) are more important than their age when deciding to transition from a sleep sack to a blanket.
+Your baby’s size (height and weight) are more important than their age when deciding to transition from a sack to a blanket.

 However, some babies continue to use sacks for longer.